nixworks/public/news/2009/11/29/README.md

 To the great surprise of pollsters and the regret of the government, the Swiss on Sunday said yes to a ban on the construction of ...

 ### [ The Iranian parliament urges the government to reduce ties with the International Atomic Energy Agency. ](/news/2009/11/29/the-iranian-parliament-urges-the-government-to-reduce-ties-with-the-international-atomic-energy-agency.md)
-_Context: International Atomic Energy Agency, Iran, Iran and weapons of mass destruction, government, parliament_
+_Context: IAEA, Iran, Iran and weapons of mass destruction, government, parliament_

 ### [ Russian police issue an appeal for witnesses following the Nevsky Express bombing. ](/news/2009/11/29/russian-police-issue-an-appeal-for-witnesses-following-the-nevsky-express-bombing.md)
 _Context: Nevsky Express, Russia, Russian police, the bomb attack, witness_